 Fortunately, the Internet makes it simple to dig up that dirt so you know the real story before you get in over your head.
 And you can do it for little to no money.

-Before I continue, I should point out a tricky fact of digging up dirt.
-If you are performing a background check as a landlord or employer, or for credit, medical or insurance reasons, you can't use just any service.
+Before we continue, we should point out a tricky fact of digging up dirt.
+If you are performing a paid background check as a landlord or employer, or for credit, medical or insurance reasons, you can't use just any service.

 Know the law